JCPedroza/algorithms-and-data-structures-ts/algorithms-and-data-structures/interview-classics/fizz-buzz/README.md

 sequence where `from` is inclusive and `to` is exclusive, and where each number is replaced according to the Fizz Buzz rules.

+Return an empty array for incongruent ranges (ranges where `from` is greater than or equal to `to`).

 ## Function Signature

 ```typescript